Data Protected - Liechtenstein

 A limited number of breaches fall into a lower tier and so are subject to fines of up to 2% of annual worldwide turnover or €10m, whichever is the greater.
 Failing to notify a personal data breach or failing to put an adequate contract in place with a processor fall into this lower tier.

-The Data Protection Act states that controllers or processors may be liable for fines upto 360 day-fines for: (i) processing personal data without authorisation; (ii) breaching their obligation of confidentiality for personal data in their possession; or (iii) committing an offence to gain a financial advantage for either themselves or someone else, or to inflict a disadvantage on another person.
+The Data Protection Act states that if the violation occurred in the course of the business activity by a board member of similar, that person may be liable for fines up to 360 day-fines for: (i) processing personal data without authorisation; (ii) breaching their obligation of confidentiality for personal data in their possession; or (iii) committing an offence to gain a financial advantage for either themselves or someone else, or to inflict a disadvantage on another person.

-Controllers or processors may be liable for imprisonment up to six months for: (i) processing personal data without authorisation; or (ii) breaching their obligation of confidentiality for personal data in their possession.
+Anyone unlawful gathering of personal data may be liable for imprisonment up to six months or a fine up to 360 daily rates for: (i) processing personal data without authorisation; or (ii) breaching their obligation of confidentiality for personal data in their possession.

-Controllers or processors may be liable for imprisonment up to a year for committing an offence to gain a financial advantage for either themselves or someone else, or to inflict a disadvantage on another person.
+Anyone violating data secrecy may be liable for imprisonment up to one year imprisonment or a fine up to 360 day-fines if they commit the offence to gain a financial advantage for either themselves or someone else, or to inflict a disadvantage on another person.